 Board erred in denial of increased rating for PTSD and in finding that TDIU was not raised by record

-The Court held remand was appropriate for the Board to properly and adequately address the merits of the Appellant’s entitlement to TDIU based upon the record on appeal that reasonably raised the issue.
+The Court also remanded the Veteran’s case back for the Board to properly and adequately address the merits of the Veteran’s entitlement to TDIU based upon the record on appeal that reasonably raised the issue.

 To read the Court’s decision, click here.

 - Secondary Service Connection for Hepatic Steatosis Reasonably Raised by the Record: CCK Successfully Argues

 - BVA fails to consider TDIU despite being raised in an increased rating claim for Veteran’s lower back condition

 - I Received an Unfavorable Board Decision; What Should I Do?